Lyon Hockey Club: 1953–1997: The CPL Era

-1997-Pres.: Lyon Hockey Club
+1997-2019: LHC Les Lions

 Following the collapse of CPL local businessman Christophe Geoffroy founded Hockey sur glace lyonnais Elite (Lyon Elite Ice Hockey).
 Teamed with the Lyon Hockey Club Association, an association charged with developing junior ice hockey, the Lyon Hockey Club was born.
 The new team experienced quick success and twice finished third in France's Ligue Magnus in 1997 and 1998.
-LHC qualified for Europe's Continental Cup in 1999 and reached the quarter finals before being eliminated.
+LHC qualified for Europe's Continental Cup in 1999 and reached the quarter-finals before being eliminated.

 By 2000 LHC had been relegated to France's Division 3 championship but quickly began to rise through national ranks again.
 In the 2001 season Lyon reached and won the Division 2 championship and earned a place in Division 1 for season 2002.
-A poor season in 2002 saw the team return to the second division once again and, despite reaching the final in 2007, LHC remains a Division 2 team in 2008.
+A poor season in 2002 saw the team return to the second division once again and, despite reaching the final in 2007, LHC remained a Division 2 team until 2011.
+After earning a promotion to Division 1 thanks to their Finals appearance in 2011, the Lions won the league championship in 2014 and earned a promotion to Ligue Magnus.
+On 13 January 2014 it was announced they will have a partnership with the Tampa Bay Lighting and Syracuse Crunch.
+In 2019, the professional team was dissolved after bankruptcy.

-Team Colours and Jersey

-Logo

-The logo of the LHC features a red head of a lion in profile on a white background with the name of the team above (in white on red) and the team's nickname – 'Les Lions' – in white text on a blue background below.

-Red, white and blue are both the colours of France and the colours of the city of Lyon.

-Jersey

-The LHC play in red, blue, black and white jerseys.

-The jersey has changed in recent years from a predominantly white jersey in season 2006 to predominantly red in season 2007 and predominantly blue for season 2008.

-The front of the jersey features a stylised image of a lion and bears the logo of the LHC's major sponsor, Flunch.

-The jerseys are provided by equipment sponsor Nike Bauer.
+2021-present: Lyon Hockey Club

+Towards the end of the COVID-19 pandemic, the Lions were rescued from oblivion and brought back to life in Division 3.
+Within two years, the club had earned a promotion up to Division Two and then, two years later, won the league championship and rose up to Division 1.